kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 Kubernetes' webhook timeout is not a good choice.

-While the policy evaluation will still be interrupted, reducing the chances of a DOS attack, the final rejection response will not be produce by Policy Server.
-As a matter of fact, the rejection will be produce by the Kubernetes API server by the webhook timeout.
+While the policy evaluation will still be interrupted, reducing the chances of a DOS attack, the final rejection response will not be produced by the Policy Server.
+As a matter of fact, the rejection will be produced by the Kubernetes API server by the webhook timeout.

-Because of that it will be harder for end users, and Kubernetes operators, to detect these slow/bugged policies.
-The only proof about the policy evaluation interruption will be inside of the Policy Server logs and trace events.
+As a result, it will be harder for end users, and Kubernetes operators, to detect these slow/bugged policies.
+The only proof of the policy evaluation interruption will be inside of the Policy Server logs and trace events.

 :::